-If your dog is on edge, or has the sort of personally where they need to just chill every once in awhile, you may have thought about giving them some marijuana.
-One of the effects of the drug is to induce a state of drowsiness, and some owners would welcome this in an overactive dog.
+If your dog needs to chill every once in awhile, you may have thought about giving them some marijuana.
+One of the effects of the natural drug is to induce a state of calm.
+Some owners would welcome this in an overactive dog.

-After extensive research it appears that the best answer is no. Marijuana AKA weed or pot is simply something that you don’t want to expose your dog to.
+Weed or pot is something that you don’t want to expose your dog to.
 The effects do not help them, their bodies are ill suited for it and the whole experience can be a traumatizing for them.

 If your dog has a medical problem, like arthritis, or anything else that puts them in a constant state of pain, there are better solutions available to help them cope with the pain, and that has less side effects than marijuana.
-Take your dog to the vet and they can put them on a treatment plan that is specific to their needs, and possibly even fix the problem that is causing the pain.
-What you’ll be getting is something that is pre-approved for the canine species.
+A vet can put them on a treatment plan that is specific to their needs, and possibly even fix the problem that is causing the pain.
+What you’ll be getting is something that’s designed for canines.

 Can I Give My Dog Marijuana?
 Answer: No

-It’s simply not a good idea to give your dog recreational drugs, whether it be pot, alcohol, or anything else.
+It’s not a good idea to give your dog recreational drugs, whether it be pot, alcohol or anything else.